StefanScherer/docker-windows-box/README.md

 # docker-windows-box

 This is a Vagrant box to test `docker-machine` on Windows.

-**This is a work in progress as VirtualBox provisioning fails while `vagrant up` at the moment.**
+After provisioning the box has the following tools installed:

+* Chocolatey
+* git command line
+* ssh client
+* docker 1.8.1 client
+* docker-machine 0.4.0 binary

-Tested with VMware Fusion 6.
+Tested with VMware Fusion 7.

 ## Build the box